carbon-language/carbon-lang/docs/design/structs.md

 The use cases for structs include both cases motivated by C++ interop, and cases that we expect to be included in idiomatic Carbon-only code.

-**This design currently only attempts to address the "data types" use case.**
+**This design currently only attempts to address the "data classes" use case.**
 Addressing the other use cases is future work.

-### Data types
+### Data classes

-**TODO:** rename to "data classes" or something else, since ["data types"](https://en.wikipedia.org/wiki/Data_type) has a different accepted meaning.

-Data types consist of data fields that are publicly accessible and directly read and manipulated by client code.
+Data classes are types that consist of data fields that are publicly accessible and directly read and manipulated by client code.
 They have few if any methods, and generally are not involved in inheritance at all.

 Examples include: